bferioli/Resume/README.md

 ------

 ### About
 I live for the thrill of developing engaging web products and experiences.
-My core strengths are in UI/UX development, project management, and team leadership.
-I love any opportunity to have a significant hand and voice in shaping an idea into a fully formed product.
+Having a creative background paired with technical skills in JavaScript, HTML5 and CSS3, I find that I thrive most in roles that allow me to bridge the gap between design and development.
+I love taking ownership of the user experience and ensuring that every interaction truly is delightful.

 ### Work